m-redding/FinalizingProposal/final-sp-proposal.md

 ### Failure recovery: when ordering does not matter to the application

-When publishing to the Event Hub occasionally an error that is not resolved through retires may occur.
-While some may be recovered if allowed to continue retrying, others may be terminal.
-If an application does not require events to be in order, and a retriable exception occurs, then the application may want to re-add the events in that batch to the queue to try and publish them again.
-If a non-retriable error occurs, then that should be logged.
+When publishing to the Event Hub occasionally an error that is not resolved through implicit retires may occur.
+If an application does not require events to be in order, adding failed events back into the queue may be desirable for the application.
 ```csharp
 // A method to determine if a given exception means that the batch can be retried or not
 bool ShouldRetryException(Exception exception)